antoniomy82/antoniomy82/README.md

 ### Hi there 👋

 - 😄 ...
-Searching a new job.
+I´m searching a new job.